Even today I'm asking for proof of surgical strike, says Telangana CM K Chandrashekhar Rao | Politics

 Even today I'm asking for proof of surgical strike, says Telangana CM K Chandrashekhar Rao

-Telangana Chief Minister K Chandrashekhar Rao on Sunday sought proof from the Central government over the Indian Army's claims of carrying out surgical strikes in Pakistan Occupied Kashmir (PoK) in September 2019.
+Telangana Chief Minister K Chandrashekhar Rao on Sunday sought proof from the Central government over surgical strikes carried out in Pakistan Occupied Kashmir (PoK) in September 2019.

 - Country: